 Bacteria that live in contact with eukaryotic cells can manipulate host cell behavior using the type III secretion system (T3SS), a molecular syringe also known as "injectisome", to inject effector proteins into host cells.

 The T3SS is essential for virulence in many important human pathogens, including Salmonella, Shigella, and pathogenic Escherichia coli, that cause several millions of deaths per year.
 It is also important in hospital infections, such as by Pseudomonas aeruginosa, where presence of a functional T3SS is associated with higher mortality in animal models and increased antibiotic resistance, severe disease, and a bad prognosis in infected humans.

 While the translocated effector proteins vary between different bacterial species, the T3SS itself is highly conserved, making it an attractive target for anti-virulence therapeutics.
 However, although parts of the evocative “injection device” structure of the injectisome have been characterized in great detail (Fig. 1A), we know surprisingly little about the molecular function of the T3SS.
 How do the components of the injectisome interact to allow the fast and ordered translocation of the effectors?
-Which molecular events lead to effector export, and how is the energy generated?
+Which molecular events lead to effector export?
+And how does the injectisome respond to external signals?

 My group wants to understand how the T3SS works on the molecular level, how it is activated and regulated during the infection process, how function and regulation of the T3SS contribute to virulence and how virulence factors are co-regulated and influence each other during infection.